alexravenna/Pi-DNStack/README.md

 ## Features

 -   Automated Preconfigured Deployment
--   Declarative Configuration: Compares your .psd1 with the current state and only applies necessary changes
+-   Declarative (and idempotent) Configuration: Compares your .psd1 with the current state and only applies necessary changes
 -   Multi-host deployment support
 -   Automatic dependency installation
 -   Optional Windows DHCP configuration